mpeeples2008/ArchNetSci/_book/06-spatial-networks.md

 Minimum spanning tree: in a set of nodes in the Euclidean plane, edges are created between pairs of nodes to form a tree where each node can be reached by each other node, such that the sum of the Euclidean edge lengths is less than the sum for any other spanning tree.

 Perhaps the most common use-case for trees in archaeological networks is to define the minimum spanning tree of a given graph or the minimum set of nodes and edges required for a fully connected graph.
-The igraph package has a built-in function that defines the minimum spanning tree for a given graph.
+The `igraph` package has a function called `mst` that defines the minimum spanning tree for a given graph.
 Let's try this with the Roman Road and then plot it as a node-link diagram and a map.

 ```r
 mst_net <- igraph::mst(road_net)
 set.seed(4643)
 ggraph(mst_net, layout = "kk") +
   geom_edge_link() +